MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 # Linux Containers on Windows

 Linux containers make up a huge percent of the overall container ecosystem and are fundamental to both developer experiences and production environments.
 Since containers share a kernel with the container host, however, running Linux containers directly on Windows isn't an option[*](lcow.md#other-options-we-considered).
-This is where virtualization comes to the rescue.
+This is where virtualization comes into the picture.

-Right now there are two ways to run Linux containers with Docker for Windows:
+Right now there are two ways to run Linux containers with Docker for Windows and Hyper-V:

 1. Run Linux containers in a full Linux VM - this is what Docker typically does today.
 1. Run Linux containers with [Hyper-V Isolation](../manage-containers/hyperv-container.md) (LCOW) - this is a new option in Docker for Windows.